halmasieh/jarvis_data_eng_HomaAlmasieh/hadoop/README.md

   <img src="https://github.com/halmasieh/-jarvis_data_eng_HomaAlmasieh/blob/develop/hadoop/assets/Hadoop_Architecture.PNG" alt=""/>
 </p>
 In the architecture, the client uses the browser to access the Zeppelin server that is running from the Google Cloud Hadoop cluster.
 All the HiveQl queries will be translated toMapReduce code that Hadoop can execute on its cluster, using YARN node manager and the data provided in its HDFS.

+## Evaluated Big Data Tools
+`MapReduce` is a programming model for very large-scale data processing with a parallel, distributed algorithm on a cluster.
+To get advantage of the parallel processing that Hadoop provides, we express our query as a MapReduce job.
+MapReduce has three operations as Map, Shuffle, and Reduce.
+`Map:`In this phase data in each split is passed to a mapping function to produce output values.
+`Shuffle:` This phase consums the output of mapping phase and its task is to consolidate the relevant records from mapping phase output.
+`Reduce:' In this phase, output values from shuffling phase are aggregated and returns a single output value.
+In short, this phase summarizes the complete dataset.

 # Hive Project
 - Discuss how you optimized Hive queries? (e.g. partitions, columnar, etc..)